 The census helps us understand what our society needs now and what it will likely need in the future.
 The information it collects helps with decisions on the planning and funding of services in your area.
 This could include schools, doctors’ surgeries, emergency services or even local support groups.

 Charities also use census information to help get the funding they need.
 Businesses use it to decide where to set up, which creates job opportunities.

 The census will take around 10 minutes per person to complete.
 It’s easy to do and can be done on any device, including a computer, laptop, tablet or mobile phone.

 Translation booklets are available to download.
 If your language is not represented, please contact the Customer Contact Centre from the 1st of March onwards.

 The help pages at census.gov.uk explain how you can get help.
 These include general guidance, language assistance and a wide range of accessible formats including video and audio guides (English and Welsh).
-You can also phone the Census Contact Centre from the 1st of March onwards or visit one of our support centres offering assistance.
+You can also call the Census Contact Centre for assistance:

 The safety of your information is a top priority for the ONS.
 No one can identify you in the census statistics we publish.
 ONS make sure that it contains none of your personal information.
 Your census record is kept secure for 100 years and only then can future generations see it.

 After Census Day, at the end of March and into April, the Census Field Officers will be visiting households who haven’t completed their Census form in Ceredigion.
 They will encourage people to complete the Census and help you to access further help if you need it.
 The Field Officers will be wearing PPE and working in line with government guidance.
 They will never need to enter your house.
 They will operate in the same way as a postal or food delivery visit.